agonzalezl/agonzalezl/README.md

 - 🤖 Artificial Intelligence
 - ₿ Crypto and Blockchain
-- 👾 Video Games adn eSports
+- 👾 Video Games and eSports
 - 🎷 Music